COVID-19, Persons with Disabilities and an (Un)Inclusive Healthcare System

 In addition to the study, the following initiatives were undertaken as part of this project:

-An intervention application was filed before the Supreme Court in an existing case where a writ petition was filed by Evara Foundation.
+An intervention application was filed before the Supreme Court in an existing case where a writ petition was filed before the Supreme Court in an existing case where a writ petition was filed by Evara Foundation.
 In this case, Vidhi filed an intervention application in these proceedings and suggested several measures be taken in the areas of concern identified.
 The matter was last listed on 12 May, 2022, and will tentatively be next listed on 23rd November, 2022.
-Out of the 19 suggestions submitted to the Court by Vidhi, thus far 12 have been implemented.
+Out of the 26 suggestions flowing from this court-driven exercise, 22 have thus far been implemented.

 Further, we submitted comments on improving existing vaccination facilities for the disabled to the Department of Empowerment for Persons with Disabilities in response to a public notice it issued.